tud-pses/pses_dashboard/README.md

 # PSES Dashboard

 This ROS-package provides a simple GUI to control the pses robot and display sensor information.
+The pses robot is provided to the participants of the "Real Time Systems Lab" at FG Echtzeitsysteme - TU Darmstadt.

 ### Prerequisites